Gear positions in the driver display

 The driver display shows the gear selector's position:

-During manual gear changing, the gear being used is also shown (1-8).
+In manual gearshift mode, the gear being used is also shown.

 Park position - P